Matthew Tye: Shift to political and social commentator

 Once Tye moved to the United States, his YouTube channel moved from covering upbeat subject matter to delving into political and social issues in China.
 He began strongly condemning the Chinese government.
 Tye commented about human rights in China, which he previously had been unable to talk about.
 He discussed how he used to think it was free and pleasant to live in China but changed his mind into thinking the freedoms were superficial after having a deeper understanding of the country.
-He discussed the Uyghur genocide happening in Xinjiang.
 Tye said during a September 2019 video that China was encountering increased crime and state persecution.
 He stated that government officials snatched the property on which he and Sterzel ran their motorcycle business.
 On November 18, 2020, Tye uploaded a video that made eight points of rebuttal against a Nathan Rich video that said China's territory included Taiwan.

 Tye published a YouTube video on April 1, 2020, regarding the COVID-19 lab leak theory and the Wuhan Institute of Virology (WIV).
 In the video, he stated that a woman had responded to a WIV job posting shortly prior to the start of the COVID-19 pandemic, called her the likely patient zero, and named her as the student Huang Yanling; Tye said she had vanished.
 In an op-ed for CNBC, Paul Wolfowitz and Bill Drexel said that Tye had "discerning criticism" of the World Health Organization's actions regarding China.
 In the same op-ed, Wolfowitz and Drexel claimed that Tye was subjected to an endless stream of cyberharassment from "wumao" and Chinese Communist Party supporters.
 Branding him as a white supremacist, they were able to cut into his income and viewership by "demonetiz[ing]" his YouTube uploads.
 Tye's sponsorships, which made up most of his revenue, were severely cut after companies became worried about offending China.
 In 2022, Tye made videos about how China had backed Russia after its invasion of Ukraine.